dexterju27/dexterju27.github.io/index.md

 <img class="profile-picture" src="profil-photo.jpg">

 Hi!
 I’m a research engineer at Facebook AI Research.
-I am part of the [ParlAI](https://parl.ai/) team working on dialogue research.
-I also worked in Reinforcement Learning for a while, focusing on strategy games.
+I am part of the [ParlAI](https://parl.ai/) team working on Conversational AI (Blenderbot N+1) and Core ML research.
 I joined the team in 2018.
 Prior to that, I received master degree specialized in machine learning from Telecom ParisTech and University Paris 6.
 Throughout my studies, I am interested in both engineering and AI research.

 You may also find me by my legal name **Da JU**.
+And talk to our [chatbot](https://blenderbot.ai/) here.

 ## Research Interest